 - Supervisors are responsible for scheduling and tracking employee leave time and leave requests.
-Under no circumstances will planned leave be approved if the agency's operations will be compromised as a result of approving the leave.
-If employee leave is requested for 3 or more days, the request requires the approval of management. - Supervisors will notify the employee as soon as possible if their leave request is to be granted or denied.
-Therefore, it is the responsibility of each staff person to provide a clear plan for backup that is thoroughly discussed and agreed upon with the supervisor. - A positive leave balance is not an automatic approval for leave all leave usage must be approved prior to usage.
+Under no circumstances will planned leave be approved if the agency's operations will be compromised as a result of approving the leave. - If employee leave is requested for 3 or more days, the request requires the approval of management.
+Supervisors are responsible for securing managerial approval prior to approving leave for 3 or more days. - Supervisors will notify the employee as soon as possible if their leave request is approved or denied. - It is the responsibility of each staff person to provide a clear plan for backup that is thoroughly discussed and agreed upon with the supervisor. - A positive leave balance is not an automatic approval for leave all leave usage must be approved prior to usage.